For an overview of why we want to get these pests out, go to the Tick talk page.

 9. Find the spot on the dog where the tick was attached and apply a little Polysporin.
 Ticks set up a pretty big inflammatory response.
 It is normal to see a ring of pink or red where it was attached, and a scab.
 The dog will usually lose hair around the area as well.
 This is normal as long as there is no discomfort and you are not seeing a lot of pus in the area.

 We sometimes refer to this as a "tick granuloma".
 This localized swelling and thickening can take several weeks to resolve.
-The eye over to the left belongs to Griffin.
-He had a tick removed near the corner of his eye two weeks before this photo was taken.
-As you can see, these lesions take some time to heal and disappear.
-As long as there is not pus and things seem to be getting gradually better rather than worse, things are fine.
+As long as there is no pus and things seem to be getting gradually better rather than worse, things are fine.

 If your dog seems itchy at the site, go ahead and apply a little Caladryl ointment or whatever non-stinging stuff you usually use for mosquito bites on yourself.
 Be a little cautious that he doesn't lick it off.